Gghz007/blender-cgf-importer/README.md

 **File → Import → CryEngine Animation List (.cal)**

 Reads the CAL file, auto-imports the CGF, then imports all listed CAF files as separate Actions.

-**Required file layout:**
+Switch between them in the **Action Editor**.

 ```
 any_folder\
 ├── model.cgf    ← found automatically